-- Eastbourne and Shinewater Parks are large green infrastructure sites within Eastbourne which perform flood mitigation functions and recreation; - The Heritage Coast is an important and reasonably accessible asset for the urban areas.
+- Eastbourne Park is a large green infrastructure site within Eastbourne performing essential flood mitigation functions as well as providing a wider range of functions including recreation; - The Heritage Coast is an important and reasonably accessible asset for the urban areas, guided by a partnership approach and the Sussex Heritage Coast Plan which embeds the duty-to-cooperate and the seven qualities of the National Park.

-- The strategic allocation plan for Polegate identifies on-site green infrastructure, but there is a greater opportunity to improve the Biodiversity Opportunity Area to form a blue-green corridor linking Eastbourne/ Shinewater, for biodiversity, access and water quality and quantity improvements; - Access improvements, building on the existing Cuckoo Trail; - Pevensey Levels is a sensitive, highly visible landscape which should be strengthened with appropriate planting to provide a setting for and screening of new development; - Potential opportunities around expansion of Arlington Reservoir.
+- The strategic allocation plan for Polegate identifies on-site green infrastructure, but a greater opportunity is to improve the Biodiversity Opportunity Area, forming a blue-green corridor linking Eastbourne/ Shinewater; biodiversity, access and water; - Realisation of Eastbourne's vision for Eastbourne Park;25 - Access improvements, building on the existing Cuckoo Trail; - Pevensey Levels is a sensitive, highly visible landscape which should be strengthened with appropriate planting to provide a setting for and screening of new development; - Opportunities around expansion of Arlington Reservoir.

 - Eastbourne Local Plan lacks a green infrastructure policy; no green infrastructure strategy planned.
-No Wealden district green infrastructure strategy; - Lack of accessible natural greenspace, including areas of poor health; - Wilmington Wood a valuable recreational space but A22 is a barrier: - Medium to high climate change vulnerability especially in Eastbourne and Pevensey Levels.
+No Wealden district green infrastructure strategy; - Lack of accessible natural greenspace, including in areas of poor health; - Wilmington Wood a valuable recreational space but A22 is a barrier; - Medium/high climate change vulnerability especially Eastbourne and Pevensey Levels.

-- The strategic allocation at Polegate lies directly upstream from Shinewater/Eastbourne Parks; - Noise regulation extensive areas of high demand (need) in Polegate around A27 and bypass, south east Hailsham and in Eastbourne town. - Whole area includes upstream tributaries to Pevensey Levels; - Sensitive landscape around Pevensey Levels.
+- The strategic allocation at Polegate lies directly upstream from Shinewater/ Eastbourne Parks; - Noise regulation: extensive areas of high need in Polegate (A27) and bypass, south east Hailsham and in Eastbourne: - Whole area includes upstream tributaries to Pevensey Levels; - Sensitive landscape around Pevensey Levels.